The Night Manager

 In fact, it’s felt weird for as long as he can remember.

-When he was younger, he might’ve sometimes seen Pegasus sit atop a building in his hometown or Manhattan.
-Or he might’ve looked out the window to find a rhinoceros casually walking down the street.
+When Percy was younger, he’d sometimes see a pegasus sit atop a building in his hometown or Manhattan.
+Or he’d look out the window to find a rhinoceros casually walking down the street.

 Times like those made Percy, his schoolmates and even his principal question his sanity.

-But, as those sightings become more frequent, there’s no question about it.
-Something is going on.
+But, as those sightings become more frequent, there’s no question about it: Something is going on.
 Something is not right.
-And things are taking a turn for the worst.
+And things are taking a turn for the worse.

-One day, while 12-year-old Percy is sitting outside, he watches his pre-algebra teacher transform in front of his eyes into an evil, bat-like creature who tries to kill him.
-Percy stabs her with a pen and she disintegrates.
+One day, while 12-year-old Percy is sitting outside, he watches his pre-algebra teacher transform into an evil, bat-like creature who then tries to kill him.
+Percy stabs her with a pen, and she disintegrates.

 He’s confused.
 Bewildered.
 And he’s the only one who saw what happened.
 Or so he’s told.